sara-nl/PRACE-intro-dl/README.md

     squeue –u $(whoami)

-After executing squeue you will see the JobID of the script ("NNNNNNN"), and if you do "ls" you may also see a new file called "slurm-NNNNNNN.out".
+After executing squeue you will see the JobID of the script ("NNNNNNN"), and if you do:

+    cd PRACE-intro-ml
+    ls slurm*

+you may also see a new file called "slurm-NNNNNNN.out".
 Take this file and execute the following:

     tail slurm-NNNNNNNN.out